Landon94/Linear-Regression-Scratch/README.md

 ## Visualization of Features vs Performance
 <img width="1500" height="900" alt="Image" src="https://github.com/user-attachments/assets/3395d1a9-3a9d-4d56-8db7-9bbc9bc5c23b" />
-Graphing the data shows linear relationships between hours studied and previous scores with performance while other features show more scattered distributions.
+The graph shows linear relationships between hours studied and previous scores with performance while other features show more scattered distributions.

 <br><br><br>

 ## Visualizatoin of Featues vs Performance with Normalization
 <img width="1500" height="900" alt="Image" src="https://github.com/user-attachments/assets/d4125c1e-7f3f-41d4-aa8a-a679eaf58568" />
-The graph shows the same data after apply z-score normalization where each feature now has a mean of 0 and a standard deviation of 1.
+The graph shows the same data after appling z-score normalization where each feature now has a mean of 0 and a standard deviation of 1.
 Normalization helps to prevent large valued features from over influencing the model and improve efficiency.

 <br>